thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 **From:**  https://dev.mysql.com/doc/workbench/en/wb-installing-windows.html#wb-installing-windows-requirements
 The general MySQL Installer download is available at https://dev.mysql.com/downloads/windows/installer/.
-The MySQL Installer application can install, upgrade, and manage most MySQL products, including MySQL Workbench.
+_The MySQL Installer application can install, upgrade, and manage most MySQL products, including MySQL Workbench.
 Managing all of your MySQL products, including Workbench, with MySQL Installer is the recommended approach.
-It handles all requirements and prerequisites, configurations, and upgrades.
+It handles all requirements and prerequisites, configurations, and upgrades._

-Documentation is installed on path:  C:\Program Files (x86)\MySQL\MySQL Documentation 8.0
+Documentation is installed on the default path:  C:\Program Files (x86)\MySQL\MySQL Documentation 8.0

 Configure the home page MySQL Connections from the information contained in the .env file.

 It will be helpful to add the MySQL directory to the Windows path.
 Use these steps for Windows 11:

 #### Setup Path Environment Variable